 - Imagine snail-mailing vital information like your SSN, bank account number, a duplicate of your driver’s license and your credit card number.
-At some point in the delivery process, someone opens the letter and see the contents.
-Electronic messages are not entirely private.
-Recognize this risk before sending knowing that in transmission there is a chance your information can be seen.
+At some point in the delivery process, someone opens the letter and sees the contents.
+This isn’t good.
+Electronic messages are not entirely private, either.
+Recognize this risk before sending knowing that, in transmission, there is a chance your information can be seen.
 Sometimes the telephone is a better option.

-- Ever get an e-mail from a familiar sender, and all that’s in it is a link?
+- Ever get an email from a familiar sender, and all that’s in it is a random link?
 Don’t click on it; it may trigger a viral attack.
-As for the sender, it’s a crook compromised your friends email and who figured out a way to make it look like the e-mail is from someone you know.
+As for the sender, a crook has compromised your friend’s email and figured out a way to make it look like the email is from someone you know.

 - Don’t put your passwords on stickies and then tape them to your computer.

-- Your Wi-Fi router has a default password; change it because cyber thieves know what they are.
+- Your Wi-Fi router has a default password; change it because cyber thieves already know what the default passwords are.

-- When purchasing online, patronize only well-established merchants.
+- When purchasing items online, visit only well-established merchants.

 - Make sure you never make a typo when typing into the URL; some con artists have created phony sites that reflect typos, and once you’re on and begin entering your account information, a crook will have it in his hands.

-- Access your financial or medical accounts only on your computer, never a public one.
+- Access your financial or medical accounts only on your personal computer, never a public one.